cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 > OPEN ISSUE It might be cleaner to define a type for each value, then have that
 > type implement an encoding where necessary.
 See issue#58.

+Each VDAF is identified by a unique, 32-bit integer `ID`.
+Identifiers for each (V)DAF specified in this document are defined in {{codepoints}}.

 ## Sharding {#sec-vdaf-shard}